martin0w/codespace-for-wordpress-dev/README.md

 "postCreateCommand": "npm install -g sass",
 ```

-You can then use Sass like this:
+You can then use Sass lmysqlike this:

 ```bash
 sass src/styles.scss dist/styles.css